fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/7_hashes.md

 => "Larry isn't in this hash"

 name_and_age.fetch("Larry") { |n| "Sorry, #{n} isn't in this hash!" }
-=> "Larry isn't in this hash"
+=> "Sorry, Larry isn't in this hash!"
 ```
 The `to_a` method *returns an array version* of your hash when called.
 It __does not__ permanently modify the hash.
 ```
 name_and_age.to_a
 => [["Bob", 42], ["Steve", 31], ["Joe", 19]]
 ```
-The `keys` and `values` methods allow us to easily fetch all the keys or values from a hash together, respectively.
+The `keys` and `values` methods allow us to easily fetch all the keys or values from a hash together as an array, respectively.
 ```
 name_and_age.keys
 => ["Bob", "Steve", "Joe"]